theiagen/public_health_viral_genomics/docs/source/theiacov_workflows.rst

 The workflow taking in assembled SARS-CoV-2 genomes produces only assembly QC metrics, Pangolin lineage and clade assignments.

 There are five workflows in the TheiaCoV Workflow Series.
-They vary according to their input data types, supporting the following:
+They all take in sequencing data generated using tiled PCR-amplicons designed for the SARS-CoV-2 genome.
+Most commonly, these are generated with the `Artic V3 protocol <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V3>`_ but reads resulting from alternative primer/PCR schemes such as the `QIAseq Primer Panel <https://www.qiagen.com/us/products/next-generation-sequencing/rna-sequencing/qiaseq-sars-cov-2-primer-panel/>`_, the `Artic V4 Amplicon Sequencing Panel <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4>`_, the `Artic V4.1 Amplicon Sequencing Primer Panel <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4.1>`_, and the `Midnight Amplicon Primer Set <https://www.protocols.io/view/sars-cov2-genome-sequencing-protocol-1200bp-amplic-rm7vz8q64vx1/v6>`_  can also be analysed with this workflow.
+The primer sequence coordinates of the PCR scheme used must be provided in `BED file format <https://en.wikipedia.org/wiki/BED_(file_format)#>`_ along with the raw paired-end Illumina read data in FASTQ format.
+If you are running your workflow on Terra, the bed files for these most commonly used PCR primers can be found in the Data tab, in the workspace data group.
+The TheiaCoV workflows vary according to their input sequencing datatypes, supporting the following:

 * Previously assembled genomes in FASTA format (TheiaCoV_FASTA_ workflow)
 * Illumina paired-end data (TheiaCoV_Illumina_PE_ workflow)